• Loading stock data...

 “The law is clear that colleges can’t discriminate against women to make money or avoid losing money,” Bryant told FOS recently.
 “If sports leagues want to operate in paying men more money than women, they need to do so as pro or semi-pro sports leagues.
 Not as college athletics.”

 Trump has made several other major changes to Title IX interpretation.
 Last week, Trump signed an executive order—citing Title IX—banning transgender athletes from competing in women’s sports in schools.
-His Education Department has since launched investigations into schools it believes violates Title IX by letting transgender women compete, and has asked the NCAA to change its record books to wipe championships and titles from transgender athletes in women’s sports categories.
+His Education Department has since launched investigations into schools it believes violates Title IX by letting transgender women compete, and it has asked the NCAA to change its record books to wipe championships and titles from transgender athletes in women’s sports categories.

 Trump has also said he plans to dissolve the entire agency.
 It’s unclear which agency would enforce Title IX if this happens.
-Project 2025, which telegraphed several second-term priorities, suggested that Title IX enforcement powers be given to the Department of Justice.
+Project 2025, which telegraphed several second-term priorities, suggested Title IX enforcement powers be given to the Department of Justice.

 Linkedin